NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Process.md

 The types of transactions are the following:

 * __Upload:__ The user uploads data to the project workspace.
 Note that submittable data files uploaded using the GDC Data Transfer tool do not appear as transactions.
-Uploaded submittable can be viewed in the Browse tab.
+Uploaded submittable data can be viewed in the Browse tab.
 * __Review:__ The user reviews the project before submitting data to the GDC.
 * __Open:__ The user re-opens the project if it was under review.
 This allows the upload of new data to the project workspace.
 * __Submit:__ The user submits uploaded data to the GDC.
 This triggers the data harmonization process.